robbinjohansson/sage-laravel-mix/README.md

 ### Installation

-This readme assumes you are using the bedrock structure for Wordpress, for installation/instructions head over to the [Bedrock repo](https://github.com/roots/bedrock).
+This readme assumes you are familiar with [Sage](https://github.com/roots/sage) and [Bedrock](https://github.com/roots/bedrock) structure for Wordpress.
+If not, head over to [https://roots.io/](https://roots.io/) to learn more.

 ```shell
 # @ bedrock/web/app/themes